Toyguna/Multiblock-Machinery/README.md

 The custom mutliblocks have some default functionality that can't be modified:
- - Multiblock process disabling (via a soft mallet or a GT version)
+ - Multiblock process disabling (via a wrench or a GT soft mallet)

+The multiblocks are designed similarily to of GregTech's.

+## Future plans:
+ - GregTech voltage support.